walterhiggins/ScriptCraft/contributing.md

                         (core JavaScript code goes here.
 Modules in this directory should not be 'require'd by plugin or module authors) modules +
                         (this is where module authors should put modules for use by others)
                    plugins +
                         (this is where plugins - scriptcraft extensions for use by operators and players should go)
                resources +
                         plugin.yml
          docs +
                templates +
                         (documentation templates go here.
 If you want to make changes to the young persons guide should be made to ypgpm.md) ypgpm.md
+               java +
+                        (Contains a single Java program invoked by the build process to generate some CanaryMod documentation)
+                        jscript.java
-               JavaScript +
+               js +
                         (JavaScript source used to build the API reference and table of contents for the API reference and Programming Guide is located here)
     docs +
-           (the following files should not be edited directly because they are constructed during the build process - yeah I know they strictly shouldn't be under source control but it's nice to have the markdown docs on github for reading by non-contributors)
+           (the following files should not be edited directly because they are constructed during the build process - yeah I know they strictly shouldn't be under source control but it's nice to have the markdown docs on GitHub for reading by non-contributors)

            API-Reference.md
            Young-Persons-Guide.md

-    (this project is build using Ant, type `ant` at the command line to build.)
+This project is build using Ant.
+If your ID does not support Ant, type `ant` at the command line to build.

     build.xml
     build.properties

+If you are not familiar with Ant, trust that everything builds correctly with the current `build.xml` file.
+That file/process is key to rebuilding documentation in the right order from all source files.

+The `build.properties` file must be manually updated with the "scriptcraft-version" that identifies the current build.
+This version appears in the console on Minecraft server startup.

+For the v3.2.x+ development effort, NetBeans has been used, so the project has been littered with artifacts related to NetBeans.

 ## Core JavaScript modules